 Every woman experiences unwanted facial hair at some time.
 You may be happy to let the odd stray hair grow on your upper lip or chin, or may choose to shave daily.
 As a doctor, I was first alerted to the problem when an elderly lady I loved resorted to using a pumice stone (which I don’t advise).
 At the age of 90, her quality of life was transformed by a simple depilatory cream.

-Many effective ways to remove female facial hair are now available for home use without the embarrassment and hassle of seeking medical advice or visiting a hair removal clinic.
-Here are my personal and professional opinions on the best ways to remove female facial hair.
+Many effective ways now exist for facial hair removal for women, which can be used at home without the embarrassment and hassle of seeking medical advice or visiting a hair removal clinic.
+Here are my personal and professional opinions on the best ways for facial hair removal.

 Excess facial hair results from increased sensitivity of hair follicles to circulating levels of androgen hormones, such as testosterone.
 Although testosterone is known as the male hormone, it is also made in small amounts in the female ovaries and adrenal glands and helps to control female sex drive.

 Androgen hormones activate some hair follicles to produce hair that is thicker and longer than usual.
 If levels of androgen hormones increase.
 Or if hair follicles become more sensitive to them, then the fine, downy hair that normally grows on the face can become thicker, longer and more noticeable

 In some cases, increased levels of testosterone are associated with polycystic ovary syndrome, but the balance between male and female hormones also changes with age.